 Treat the whole person

-Some women benefit from yoga, meditation and acupuncture.
+Some women benefit from gentle movement like yoga or meditation and acupuncture.

 Eat healthy foods